com-pas/compas-architecture/CIM_61850_MAPPING.md

 ## Mapping CIM - IEC 61850

-We got a mapping example from GE, they already created a mapping between CIM files and IEC 61850 files.
+We got a mapping example from RTE, they already created a mapping between CIM files and IEC 61850 files.
-We used the IEC 623610-102 standard to compare it with the example we got from GE.
+We used the IEC 623610-102 standard to compare it with the example we got from RTE.

 The goal is to compare a few components, to see if we are able to say: We can use this mapping!
 This way, we don't have to figure it all out ourselves.